dbcook/openrocket-database/README.md

 At present, only the LOC nose cones and transitions have been adjusted so this procedure works, because they are pretty heavy and the CG actually moves a fair amount.

+* The "match fore diameter" option in the parts selection dialog is very useful for narrowing the giant list to potentially compatible parts.
+However, it is buggy and when choosing couplers or inner tubes it sometimes shows parts that are slightly too large to fit inside the outer tube.
+Verify dimensions!

 ## Conventions